-When do airport pat downs go too far or too deep?
+When do airport pat-downs go too far or too deep?

 Here are two horrible examples when the pat-downs were not harmless, but grossly invasive and very unpleasant for the recipients.

 Angela Rye, writing on the CNN webpage, said that in addition to being screened by the backscatter machine, the female officer advised that she was to be patted down.
-It was only supposed to be “a backhanded pat around her upper thigh”.
+It was only supposed to be “a backhanded pat around her upper thigh.”

-Instead the female officer went down her leg, up her dress and her hand sideways touched Rye inappropriately.
-The same officer then faced Rye and her sideways hand once again hit the middle of Rye’s genitals.
+Instead, the female officer went down her leg, up her dress and her hand sideways touched Rye inappropriately.
+The same officer then faced Rye, and her sideways hand once again hit the middle of Rye’s genitals.

 In another instance, The Smiths frontman, Morrissey, claimed that in the San Francisco International airport, he passed through the security screener without incident.
-However, a TSA officer, proceeded to give an additional frontal pat-down by groping his penis and testicles.
+However, a TSA officer proceeded to give an additional frontal pat-down by groping his penis and testicles.

 Morrissey thought this was sexual assault.
 The same officer proceeded to stick a finger in Morrissey’s rear cleavage, much to Morrissey’s dismay.
 This is another sexual assault according to Morrissey.
 Notwithstanding Morrissey’s complaint to TSA, after reviewing the tapes, the TSA alleged that proper procedures had been followed.

-In the near future The South African OR Tambo International airport plans on implementing a more sophisticated screening system which airport officials believe would remove the need for physical airport pat downs.
+Shortly, The South African OR Tambo International airport plans on implementing a more sophisticated screening system which airport officials believe would remove the need for physical airport pat downs.